- Essential Nail Tools Guide

 There are specific ways to use a file when it comes to shaping nails into different styles.
 Whether you have chosen an almond, oval, square or squoval shape, it's important to know the tips and tricks that will help you achieve a professional finish.

 The way in which you tilt your file has a huge impact on the shape of your nail.
 Holding the file straight will make a square nail, tilting it slightly under the nail will achieve a squoval shape, whilst tilting it even more can achieve oval and almond.
-Once you know your angles, file your nails as normal, starting from the side and moving to the centre and opposing side.
-Remember to use fluid motions and work in one direction to avoid jagged edges.

 If you're keen to start sprucing up your nails, be sure to check out our ultimate guide to nail shapes first!